BlackZ/informatiCup/README.txt

 For the command line version type:
  $ python run_isySUR.py cli {inPath} {outPath}

-For the gui version type:
+For the GUI version type:
  $ python run_isySUR.py gui

 When just tiping
  $ python run_isySUR.py
-the gui version is used as default.
+the GUI version is used as default.
+When GUI could not be loaded, command line version is used.

 For more information about optional and required parameters (cli/gui, inPath, outPath) check the help parameter (-h) or the manual.